On the decidability of semigroup freeness: Introduction

 \section{Introduction}

-We first introduces basic notation and definitions.
-The organization of the paper is more precisely described in Section~\ref{sec:contrib}.
+We first introduce basic notation and definitions; the organization of the paper is more precisely described in Section~\ref{sec:contrib}.

-As usual, $\N$, $\Z$, $\Q$, $\R$ and $\C$ denote the semiring of naturals, the ring of integers, the field of rational numbers, the field of real numbers, and the field of complex numbers, respectively.
-For every integers $a$ and $b$, $\seg{a}{b}$ denotes the set of all integers $n$ such that $a \le n \le b$.
+As usual, $\N$, $\Z$, $\Q$, $\R$, and $\C$ denote the semiring of naturals, the ring of integers, the field of rational numbers, the field of real numbers, and the field of complex numbers, respectively.
+For all $m$, $n \in \Z$, $\seg{m}{n}$ denotes the set of all $k \in \N$ such that $m \le k \le n$.
 Unless otherwise stated, the additive and multiplicative identity elements of any semiring are simply denoted $0$ and $1$, respectively.
 The letter $O$ denotes any matrix whose entries are all $0$.

 A \emph{word} is a finite sequence of symbols called its letters.
 The \emph{empty word} is denoted $\mv$.
 For every word $w$, the \emph{length} of $w$ is denoted $\lgr{w}$; for every symbol $a$, $\nocc{a}{w}$ denotes the number of occurrences of $a$ in $w$.
 An \emph{alphabet} is a (finite or infinite) set of symbols.
+The canonical alphabet is the binary alphabet $\zeon$.